rwanderc/blog/content/posts/2022-04-24-spike-generator.markdown

 The understanding of these insights is relevant for the understanding of the algorithm:

 - when the curve changes its direction
-- when the curve changes its curvatureThe acceleration of a curve is relevant because it's more sensitive to the variations of the tendency of the curve than the speed itself, and because it's also an indication of the direction of the curve.
+- when the curve changes its curvature

 ### Speed and Acceleration in discrete series